AidanE122/PyTrader/README.md

 proceeding any further through the instructions...
 (Latest Python version can be downloaded from https://www.python.org/downloads/)

-Before you start up the "Start_PyTrader.bat" file, you will need to make sure your Coinbase Pro API information is entered correctly in the "Passphrase" file.
+Before you start up the "start_PyTrader.bat" file, you will need to make sure your Coinbase Pro API information is entered correctly in the "passphrase" file.
 This can be done through the Notepad app that comes installed on Windows.
 API information should be entered as shown below in order for the program to connect to your Coinbase Pro account and compile correctly.
 Please make sure that you give